nicklockwood/FXLabel/README.md

 Installation
 ---------------

 To use FXLabel, just drag the class files into your project.
-You can create FXLabels programatically, or create them in Interface Builder by dragging an ordinary UILabel into your view and settings its class to FXLabel.
+You can create FXLabels programatically, or create them in Interface Builder by dragging an ordinary UILabel into your view and setting its class to FXLabel.

 FXLabel properties